AdaCore/spark2014/docs/lrm/source/subprograms.rst

      parameter.

 #.
 Within a ghost procedure, the view of any non-ghost variable is
    a constant view.
-Within a ghost procedure, a volatile non-global object shall not be read.
+Within a ghost procedure, a volatile object shall not be read.
 [In a ghost procedure we do not want to allow assignments to non-ghosts either via assignment statements or procedure calls.]